Modernized e-File to Modify Return Processing

 - Require the manual key entry of the TIN as it appears on Form W-2 reporting wages for taxpayers with ITINs.

 - Promptly correct any software error causing tax returns to reject and distribute the software correction.

 - Ensure that the software package creates accurate tax returns through the use of consistency checks and prompts to confirm data inputs to prevent IRS business rules from setting.

 - Adhere to specifications provided by the IRS in publications.

-Please refer to Publication 1345 Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns and Publication 3112 IRS E-File Application and Participation for additional actions software developers can take to improve the taxpayer experience and minimize the correction process.
+Please refer to Publication 1345 Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns (PDF) and Publication 3112 IRS E-File Application and Participation (PDF) for additional actions software developers can take to improve the taxpayer experience and minimize the correction process.

 Transmitters can improve the taxpayer experience and minimize the correction process by taking the following actions:

 - Use only other Authorized IRS e-file Providers to perform IRS e-file activities, including but not limited to origination and transmission of electronic submission.
 A Provider can print a summary of its e-file application via e-Services at IRS.gov and provide it to other Providers as needed.